RicardoFredes/ilegraflix/README.md

 | 6  | ricardo@ilegraflix.com    |  123456  |

-## What do you it?
+## What can you do?

+- Visit the movies page and see your last five watched movies
-- Watch movies and know more information about this movie
+- Watch movies and view information about a movie
-- Add comments in movies and read others user comments
+- Add comments on movies and read user comments
 - Visit your profile